SyneRBI/SIRF-SuperBuild/VirtualBox/INSTALL.md

 A pre-built VM can be downloaded from this [Zenodo page](https://zenodo.org/records/10887535).
 Here we explain how to install it, once downloaded.
 (If you want to build a new VM yourself, then check the [vagrant/README.md](vagrant/README.md) for instructions.)

+For macOS systems with Apple Silicon (ARM64), follow the dedicated section below.

 ## Initial download and installation